2026 MCBC LEAD Conference and Annual Meeting

 Workshops will run from 1-1:45 on Feb 28th.
 Room location will be based on sign-ups during registration and announced before Lunch on the 28th.
 Please indicate on your registration which workshop you are most interested in attending.

-Workshop: A Closer Look at the 2026 MCBC Budget
+A Closer look at the MCBC Budget for 2026 and Beyond

 Join MCBC Youth Director Josh Willms for a conversation about youth ministry in today’s church.
 This workshop invites reflection on nurturing faith with young people, sharing stories from the field, and imagining faithful, sustainable ways to invest in the next generation within small-church contexts.